-In his blog, R. Nandakumar [7, 8] raised several interesting questions on tilings.
+Tilings with noncongruent triangles Andrey Kupavskii János Pach[†] Gábor Tardos[‡] Abstract We solve a problem of R. Nandakumar by proving that there is no tiling of the plane with pairwise noncongruent triangles of equal area and equal perimeter.
+We also show that no convex polygon with more than three sides can be tiled with finitely many triangles such that no pair of them share a full side.
+1 Introduction In his blog, R. Nandakumar [6, 7] raised several interesting questions on tilings.
 They have triggered a lot of research in geometry and topology.
-In particular, he and Ramana Rao [9] conjectured that for every natural number n, any plane convex body can be partitioned into n convex pieces of equal area and perimeter.
+In particular, he and Ramana Rao [8] conjectured that for every natural number n, any plane convex body can be partitioned into n convex pieces of equal area and perimeter.
 After some preliminary results [1, 5] indicating that the problem is closely related to questions in equivariant topology, the conjecture was settled in the affirmative by Blagojević and Ziegler [2] in the special case where n is a prime power.
 All other cases, including the case n = 6, are open.
 Nandakumar also asked the following interesting variant of the last question.
 A family of closed triangles that together cover the whole plane is said to form a tiling if no two of its members share an interior point.
 Problem 1.
-(Nandakumar [8]) Is it possible to tile the plane with pairwise noncongruent triangles of the same area and perimeter?
+(Nandakumar [7]) Is it possible to tile the plane with pairwise noncongruent triangles of the same area and perimeter?
 The aim of this note is to show that the answer to this question is in the negative.

 Theorem 2.
 There is no tiling of the plane with pairwise noncongruent triangles of the same area and the same perimeter.
 We start with a trivial observation.

-\EPFL, Lausanne and MIPT, Moscow.
-Supported in part by the grant N 15-01-03530 of the Russian Foundation for Basic Research and by the EPSRC grant no. EP/N019504/1.
-E-mail: kupavskii@ya.ru.

-EPFL, Lausanne and Rényi Institute, Budapest.
+^{}EPFL, Lausanne and MIPT, Moscow.
+Supported in part by the grant N 15-01-03530 of the Russian Foundation for Basic Research.
+E-mail: kupavskii@ya.ru. [†]EPFL, Lausanne and Rényi Institute, Budapest.
 Supported by Swiss National Science Foundation Grants 200020-162884 and 200021-165977.
-E-mail: pach@cims.nyu.edu.
+E-mail: pach@cims.nyu.edu. [‡]Rényi Institute, Budapest.

-&lt;sup>‡Rényi Institute and Central European University, Budapest.
 Supported by the Cryptography "Lendület" project of the Hungarian Academy of Sciences and by the National Research, Development and Innovation Office, NKFIH, projects K-116769 and SNN-117879.